National Sports Center

 The National Sports Center opened in 1990 and is the flagship facility of the Minnesota Amateur Sports Commission.
 The campus was built by the State of Minnesota as part of a statewide building program to improve Minnesota’s amateur sports facilities.

-The campus is a 600-acre multi-sport facility located in Blaine.
-It includes 52 athletic fields; the Schwan Super Rink, an eight-sheet ice arena that is the world's largest; the 8,500-seat NSC Stadium; the Gradient Financial Center meeting and events center; two indoor sports facilities, the Sports Hall and the Sport Expo Center; the 18-hole Victory Links golf course; a 250-meter all-wood outdoor cycling velodrome; and a 180-bed Residence Hall with cafeteria.
+The campus is a 660-acre multi-sport facility located in Blaine.
+It includes 54 grass athletic fields; the Schwan Super Rink, an eight-sheet ice arena that is the world's largest; the 8,500-seat NSC Stadium; the Welcome Center, a meeting and events center; two indoor sports facilities, the Sports Hall and the Sport Expo Center; the 18-hole Victory Links golf course; a 250-meter all-wood outdoor cycling velodrome; and a 180-bed Residence Hall with cafeteria.

-The Schwan Super Rink was funded by a cooperative of nine local governmental partners along with the Minnesota Amateur Sports Commission.
-The partners include the cities of Arden Hills, Blaine, Coon Rapids, Mounds View, New Brighton, Shoreview, the counties of Ramsey and Anoka, as well as Centennial.
-Total construction cost was $12 million in 1998.
+The Schwan Super Rink's original four sheets were constructed for $11 million.
+It was funded by a cooperative of eleven local governmental partners along with the Minnesota Amateur Sports Commission.
+The partners include the cities of Arden Hills, Blaine, Centerville, Circle Pines, Coon Rapids, Lino Lakes, Mounds View, New Brighton, Shoreview, plus Ramsey and Anoka counties.
 The $10 million Schwan Super Rink expansion was also built with non-state money in 2006.
 Partners include the Herb Brooks Foundation, Bethel University, and the Blaine and Centennial youth hockey associations.
 All of these entities made an initial investment and also pay for their ice time.

 NSC’s Dual Mission: